Kitware/SMTK/conda/CONDA-README.md

     smtk.resource
     smtk.session.mesh
     smtk.session.polygon
+    smtk.simulation

 Conda Setup
 -----------
-These packages are needed in the conda environment:
+These packages are needed in the conda environment.

-    python 2.7
+    cmake (install this first?)
+    make  (install second?)
+    python=2.7
+    gcc_linux-64
+    gxx_linux-64
     boost
-    moab
+    moab           (conda-forge)  (install this *AFTER* nlohmann_json)
-    nlohmann_json
+    nlohmann_json  (conda-forge)
     pybind11

-The moab and nlohmann_json packages were obtained from conda-forge; the rest from the default anaconda repository.
+Note about moab: Strange as this seems, it appears that installing nlohmann_json blows away the cmake config file for moab in the conda environment (/lib/cmake/MOAB/MOABConfig.cmake).
+When that happens, the only known workaround is to uninstall moab then install it a second time.

 For linux builds, there is a spec file in the "conda" directory: conda-spec-file-linux64.txt.